 So what does that look like?
 In the absence of adequate funding local authorities have inevitably become risk averse, leaning heavily on tried-and-trusted solutions rather than evolving their offer to grasp the opportunities of the digital age.
 Excellent work has been going on despite lack of resources, but secure funding could give more councils the confidence to aim higher and commission services more boldly.

-The much-vaunted rescue fund for social care won’t go far, but there’s an opportunity for players in the sector to help each other better, with councils prototyping new services blended with or even replaced by technology and sharing their failures as well as their successes.
+A rescue fund for social care won’t stretch far, but there’s an opportunity for players in the sector to help each other better, with councils prototyping new services blended with or even replaced by technology and sharing their failures as well as their successes.

 In all, interrogating every new opportunity to deliver the kind of care we can all feel good about.